core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager may assign a new Sender ID to an endpoint, while leaving the Gid, Master Secret and Master Salt unchanged in the group.
 In this case, the Group Manager MUST assign a Sender ID that has never been assigned before in the group under the current Gid value.

 Having retrieved the new Sender ID, and potentially other missing data of the immutable Security Context, the endpoint can derive a new Sender Context (see {{ssec-sender-recipient-context}}).
-When doing so, the endpoint re-initilizes the Sender Sequence Number in its Sender Context to 0.
+When doing so, the endpoint resets the Sender Sequence Number in its Sender Context to 0, and derives a new Sender Key.
+This is in turn used to possibly derive new Pairwise Sender Keys.

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.